Sugar High Productions

 Truth & Lies

-The Auckland Arts Festival’s Artistic Director, Shona McCullough, commissioned and collaborated with Sugar High Productions to write and produce a new Cabaret for Auckland Arts Festival 2022.
+The Auckland Arts Festival’s Artistic Director, Shona McCullagh, commissioned and collaborated with Sugar High Productions to write and produce a new Cabaret for Auckland Arts Festival 2022.
 Due to Covid restrictions a month before its premiere night, the show was forced to cancel.

 Immersive & Shows

 We love immersive theatre!
 Sugar High adds quirky experiential elements to events, encouraging an audience to be within a performance rather than simply an observer.
+Inspired by the genre that has grown and evolved across Europe and the US, from the tiny ‘Miniscule of Sound’ to the enormous and complex productions by Punchdrunk, and Barcelona’s La Fura Dels Baus.

-Inspired by the genre that has grown and evolved across Europe and the US, from the tiny ‘Miniscule of Sound’ at Glastonbury Festival to the enormous and complex productions by Punchdrunk, and Barcelona’s ‘La Fura Dels Baus’, Sugar High is playing with productions of its own of varying scale.
-From the packed-out ‘Cirque du Solittle’ shows in our ‘Not-Very-Big-Top’ that premiered at Splore 2024, to a concept and script in development, for a vast immersive experience show that may need a blockbuster movie sized budget to realise!
+Sugar High is playing with productions of its own of varying scale, from the packed-out ‘Cirque du Solittle’ shows in our ‘Not-Very-Big-Top’, the comedic and ridiculous ‘Minema’ and ‘gypsy’ carnival-inspired ‘Ballyhoo’ in a Victorian bandstand for LUMA Festival, to a concept and script-in-development for a vast immersive experience show that may need a blockbuster movie sized budget to realise; enquires and investors welcomed!

 The Minema